s-r-e-e-r-a-j/SSHBrute/README.md

 ```
 ### You can install requirements (optional if you are using kali linux):-

-`In kali linux all requirements are pre-installed so don't need this on kali linux`
+`In kali linux all requirements for this tool  are pre-installed on it  .so don't need to install requirements for this tool on kali linux`

 ```bash
 pip3 install -r requirements.txt